-Indicator title Public programmes and communication

-Special days for adults and youth

-Definition Developing public awareness of the institution, encouraging the public to visit the ATM and promoting the ATM at all levels of society by offering public programmes

-Purpose/importance Creating and promoting public awareness
+Indicator title Public programmes and communication Special days for adults and youth Definition Developing public awareness of the institution, encouraging the public to visit the ATM and promoting the ATM amongst all levels of society by offering public programmes linked to special days Purpose/importance Creating and promoting public awareness.
+Encouraging lifelong learning through public programmes

+Source/collection of data Educational events calendar Method of calculation Quantitative Assumptions None Disaggregation of beneficiaries (where applicable) Everyone Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance To create more public awareness and to encourage the public to visit the ATM Indicator responsibility Curatorial, Educational as well as Communication and Events divisions

+Indicator title Collection management

+Number of conservation, preservation and maintenance activities for the

+Museum collection

+Review or development of policy

+Definition Collecting relevant documents, artefacts and books for purposes of reference, research and display, according to professional standards and the ATM's conservation policy.
+Maintain a digital acquisition and reference register.
+Ensuring an up-to-date policy according to relevant museum standards.

+Purpose/importance Ensuring the preservation of artefacts, documents and books for the future

-Source/collection of data Events calendar
+Source/collection of data Conservation, preservation and maintenance activities: Invoices, photos

+Updated policy document

 Method of calculation Quantitative

 Assumptions None

-Disaggregation of beneficiaries Everyone

-(where applicable)

-Calculation type Cumulative (year-to-date)

-Reporting cycle Quarterly

-Desired performance To create more public awareness and to encourage the public to visit the ATM

-Indicator responsibility Curatorial, Educational as well as Communication and Events divisions Indicator title Collection management Number of conservation, preservation and maintenance activities for the Museum collection Review or development of policy Definition Collecting relevant documents, artefacts and books for purposes of reference, research and display, according to professional standards and the ATM's conservation policy.
-Maintain a digital acquisition and reference register Purpose/importance Ensuring the preservation of artefacts, documents and books for the future Source/collection of data Conservation, preservation and maintenance activities: Invoices, photos Review or development of policy: Policy document Method of calculation Quantitative Assumptions None Disaggregation of beneficiaries Everyone (where applicable) Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance Collecting and conserving artefacts to preserve them for the future.
-Acquiring additional relevant and valuable documentation and books Indicator responsibility Curator and Director

-Indicator title Research

-Articles written or lectures presented

-History snippets written for the website or Facebook

-Definition Undertaking of subject- and object-based research on relevant themes to widen the information base for the benefit of the community.
-Dissemination of research results through various formats

-Purpose/importance Informing the public of well-researched, relevant and interesting issues and facts, thereby enhancing the image of the ATM.

-Source/collection of data Articles, lecture papers, written snippets

-Method of calculation Quantitative

-Assumptions None

 Disaggregation of beneficiaries (where applicable) Everyone

 Calculation type Cumulative (year-to-date)

 Reporting cycle Quarterly

-Desired performance Quality-research to lead to quality outputs disseminated in various forms
+Desired performance Collecting and conserving artefacts to preserve them for the future.
+Acquiring additional relevant and valuable documentation and books

-Indicator responsibility Curator
+Indicator responsibility Curator and Director

+Indicator title Research Articles written or lectures presented History snippets written for the website or Facebook Definition Undertaking of subject- and object-based research on relevant themes to widen the information base for the benefit of the community.
+Dissemination of research results through various formats Purpose/importance Informing the public of well-researched, relevant and interesting issues and facts, thereby enhancing the image of the ATM.
+Source/collection of data Articles, lecture papers, written snippets Method of calculation Quantitative Assumptions None Disaggregation of beneficiaries (where applicable) Everyone Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance Quality-research to lead to quality outputs disseminated in various forms Indicator responsibility Curator

-Indicator title Exhibitions Exhibitions held or updated Definition Information transfer to the public using exhibitions Purpose/importance Presenting a balanced and inclusive history of the development and current expressions of Afrikaans through exhibitions Source/collection of data Exhibitions, invoices from professionals Method of calculation Quantitative Assumptions None Disaggregation of beneficiaries (where applicable) Everyone Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance To present quality exhibitions with accurate and relevant information Indicator responsibility Curator and Director
+Indicator title Exhibitions Exhibitions displayed Definition Information transfer to the public using exhibitions Purpose/importance Presenting a balanced and inclusive history of the development and current expressions of Afrikaans through exhibitions Source/collection of data Exhibitions, invoices from professionals Method of calculation Quantitative Assumptions None Disaggregation of beneficiaries (where applicable) Everyone Calculation type Cumulative (year-to-date) Reporting cycle Quarterly Desired performance To present quality exhibitions with accurate and relevant information Indicator responsibility Curator and Director